v-alan-m/MySQL_interactive_Dictionary/README.md

 # MySQL_interactive_Dictionary

-Install MySQL connector to habe python converse with a remote MySQL database using:
+Install MySQL connector to have python converse with a remote MySQL database using:

 pip3 install mysql-connector-python